 The primary function of He Kamaka Waiora Māori Health Research Services is to support research capability and capacity.

-Assessment of research projects' responsiveness to Māori is a component of the services offered by the Auckland DHB Research Office.
+Assessment of research projects' responsiveness to Māori is a component of the services offered by the Te Whatu Ora | Te Toka Tumai Auckland Research Office.
 The process enables researchers to meet the requirements of the Treaty of Waitangi and Tikanga Best Practice.
-The Auckland DHB research application forms both have a section for Responsiveness to Māori that must be completed for all projects.
+Research application forms have a section for Responsiveness to Māori that must be completed for all projects.
 When you have submitted your application form and other study documents to the Research Office, the Māori review will be automatically organised for you.
 The review is performed either by the Māori Advisor for Research or the Kaupapa Māori Research Analyst but you do not need to contact them separately.

 After the completion of the Māori research assessment, a letter of support will be sent to you showing that a process of formal research review has taken place.

-The criteria used for Maori research assessment can be viewed through this intranet link http://staffnet/mhsresearch/MaoriResearchAssess.asp(external link)
+The criteria used for Māori research assessment can be viewed through this intranet link https://www.waitematadhb.govt.nz/about-us/research-learning/maori-research/()

 The following are details that must be included in your participants' information sheets:

-The assessment process above does not exclude your responsibility to undertake separate consultation with Māori regarding your research project.
+The assessment process above does not exclude your responsibility to undertake separate consultations with Māori regarding your research project.
 It is expected that some discussion will have been initiated in the development of your study.
 In the case of some internationally designed studies, it is expected that the processes by which the research will be implemented in New Zealand have also been considered and discussed.